 Heat the oil in a large skillet and sear the chicken pieces for a few minutes on each side until they are golden brown.

 Transfer the chicken to a medium-sized pot and deglaze the skillet with half of the cider (1 cup).
-Let it simmer for a minute then add it to the chicken with the rest of the cider, leek, tomato sauce and bay leaf.
+Let it simmer for a minute then add it to the chicken with the rest of the cider, leek, tomatoes and bay leaf.

 Slow simmer on low heat, half-covered for at least 2 hours, stirring occasionally.